 Kneading the dough well is important as this activates the yeast and helps stretch the gluten in the flour so that the bread can rise well.
 Stretch the dough by pushing the front half away with the heel of your palm, while holding the back of the dough with the other hand.
 Then fold the stretched part of the dough back on itself, give it a quarter turn and repeat for about 8 to 10 minutes.
 The dough is then put back into the bowl and left to rise in a warm place for about 30 minutes.

-English muffins are not baked, but rather cooked on a pan, on the stove top for 7 to 10 minutes on each side until golden brown, crisp and cooked through.
+English muffins are not baked, but rather cooked on a pan, on the stove top on very low heat for 7 to 10 minutes on each side until golden brown, crisp and cooked through.
 It is best to use a heavy based nonstick pan.
 They are then split in half, toasted on a hot pan and then served.
-However you prefer or plan to serve and eat these you are bound to love them
+However you prefer or plan to serve and eat these, you are bound to love them

 - 2 cups / 300 g/10.6oz oz. strong white bread flour plus extra for dusting

-- 6 g instant / fast rising yeast
+- 2 teaspoons / 7g instant / fast rising yeast

 - 1¼ teaspoons / 6 g salt